ADHARSH45/Automated_resume_screener/README.md

-# AI-Powered Resume Screening Tool
+# Automated Resume Screening Tool

 ## 📌 Overview
 This project is an **AI-powered Resume Screening Tool** built using the **MERN stack**.
 It helps job seekers evaluate how well their resumes match a given job description by calculating a similarity score.